Kineman, J. 1997. Theory of Autevolution

 cannot be uniquely isolated to the human example, but must rather

-be recognized as a property of all living organisms
+be recognized as a property of all living organisms (and perhaps

 all matter) expressed variably at different levels of complexity.